 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-After looking at 55 different USB wall chargers, we bought the 9 best models to test head-to-head and find out which one reigned supreme.
+We bought 9 top usb chargers to test head-to-head and determine which one reigned supreme.
 We charged device after device, looking at how much power each product could provide and what charging standards they meet to rank and score their performance.
-We even pushed these products to their limits using a top-rated multimeter and dummy loads to see just what they could do.
+We even pushed these products to their limits using a multimeter and dummy loads to see just what they could do.
 Keep reading to find out which chargers we think are the best of the best, whether you are looking for a top-tier power brick for high-power devices, a multi-port solution for all your electronics, or a compact travel option.

 High power output, compact, supports all brands/protocols, stays cool, folding plugs